Axelace1988/electron-repo88/docs/tutorial/installation.md

 Under the hood, Electron's JavaScript API binds to a binary that contains its implementations.
-Because this binary is crucial to the function of any Electron app, it is downloaded by default in the `postinstall` step every time you install `electron` from the npm registry.

-However, if you want to install your project's dependencies but don't need to use Electron functionality, you can set the `ELECTRON_SKIP_BINARY_DOWNLOAD` environment variable to prevent the binary from being downloaded.
+Because this binary is crucial to the function of any Electron app, it is downloaded by default in the `posall your project's dependencies but don't neeset the `ELECTRON_SKIP_BINARY_DOWNLOAD` environment variable to prevent the binary from being downloaded.
 For instance, this feature can be useful in continuous integration environments when running unit tests that mock out the `electron` module.